Tuesday, October 15, 2024

 Unfortunately the weather did change abruptly with a major storm from the Atlantic hitting the UK on the day our ferry was to leave Plymouth on 30 th September.
 They couldn't dock in Plymouth because of the waves and wind so they told us to go the Portsmouth.
 The trains to Portsmouth had also been cancelled but after some indecision, Brittany Ferries decided to be done with us all ( we had formed a little group in the same situation) and taxi us to Portsmouth, a four hour drive in atrocious weather.
 The crossing was very rough and took 31 hours and two nights on board.
 I am not very good in rough seas so spent most of the time in our cabin lying flat listening to Podcasts.

 We landed in Santander at 8 am in time for a quick breakfast and then a short walk to the bus station to connect to Bilboa.
 The Alsa service was on time and we found our hotel, "Sercotel" with a short taxi ride (7 euros).
-After a break, we went on, passing the railway station, and on down to the river to get lunch at " Larruzz" (excellent and tasty food).
+After a break, we walked on passing the railway station and further to the river to get lunch at " Larruzz" (excellent and tasty food).
 The "Guggenheim Museo" is a short walk along the river with a cycle lane and tram passing alongside but not crowded.
 I've walked passed the museum before in 2004 when I started walking the Pyrenees on the GR11.
 Also we had planned to visit it in 2020 when Covid started and had to cancel everything.

 The museum is a collection of modern art and music but the 2nd floor was closed.
 The approach to the building is amazing, the sheer scale of the architecture.